Working with your prospect during the sales process makes you far likelier to ultimately close.

-Option #1: Create a Sales Plan
+Option #1: Create a Deal Plan

 Together, map out the remainder of the sales cycle.
 Which stakeholders should be involved?
 What are those stakeholders’ goals, and how does your solution fit into their goals?
 Do any big obstacles stand in the way of this deal?
 If so, how can you navigate around them?

-Depending on the product, your sales plan may also need to encompass delivery and/or implementation.
+Depending on the product, your plan may also need to encompass delivery and/or implementation.
 Figure out the various steps you’d take if the buyer ends up committing.
 Will Legal need to review the deal?
 Is there a Procurement department responsible for negotiating the actual terms?
 How long will it take your prospect to transfer their existing data to your system, train their employees, and so on?